RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 --> Overall seems to be working pretty great; as expected.

-XXX could try to look at TSS only instead of gene body to avoid the very different H3K27me3 distribution profile WT vs mutants at ESC
+YYY could try to look at TSS only instead of gene body to avoid the very different H3K27me3 distribution profile WT vs mutants at ESC